rec/gitz/README.rst

   Perform a command on each of multiple branches or directories.

 ``git-rot``
-  Changes the current branch by rotating forward or backward in the branch list
+  Rotate the current branch forward or backward in the list of branches

 ``git-ls``
   Like ``ls`` but shows git info, with good use of color